ringo-framework/ringo/docs/source/start.rst

 Anonymous access in Ringo is implemented by using a Proxy-User.
 This user must be existent in the database and properly configured.
-To enable anonymous access to the application you must configure this use as anonymous user.
+To enable anonymous access to the application you must configure this user as anonymous user.
 See :ref:`anonymous_access` for more details.

-From now on every every user will be automatically logged in as this configured user to the application and will all the permissions the user has.
+If enabled every request to the application will automatically be authenticated with the configured anonymous user (As long as the User is not already logged in).
+The request will be done with all configured permissions of the roles the configured anonymous has.
+So you can configure in details which permissions a anonymous user will have.

 .. warning::
         Be careful with the configuration of the anonymous user.
 Double check